 - If you are in the hospital, call a nurse or doctor.
 If you are home, call 911;

 - Stay with your baby until the seizure is over;

 - Time how long the seizure episode lasted;

 - Place the baby on a soft surface, protect the babies head, and have the baby turned to the side to keep airway passages clear;

 - Do not put anything in the baby’s mouth.

 Contact an Experienced Newborn Seizures Lawyer

-If your child has experienced neonatal seizures and has been diagnosed with a medical condition that could cause permanent disability or developmental delay, an experienced obstetrical lawyer will be in a position to investigate the possibility of a malpractice claim.
+If your child has experienced neonatal seizures and has been diagnosed with a medical condition that could cause permanent disability or developmental delay, birth injury lawyers will be in a position to investigate the possibility of a malpractice claim.